 Giving chemotherapy before or after radiotherapy can sometimes help to get rid of early stage NSCLC in people who can't have surgery.
 The chemotherapy drugs will usually be the same as mentioned above.

 These treatments can also help some people with advanced non small cell lung cancer to live longer even if they are not likely to be cured of their cancer.
 If you are fairly fit, your doctor may suggest combined treatment with radiotherapy and chemotherapy (chemoradiation) as the best way of trying to control it.

 Locally advanced lung cancer means that the cancer has spread beyond the lung into surrounding tissues or nearby lymph nodes.
 Metastatic lung cancer means the cancer has spread into other organs or lymph nodes far away in the body.
 Chemotherapy can help to shrink or slow the growth of locally advanced or metastatic NSCLC.
 It can also help to control symptoms for some people.

 Your doctor will usually offer you treatment with either cisplatin or carboplatin combined with one of the following drugs

 - Paclitaxel (Taxol)

 - Pemetrexed (Alimta)

 If you have cisplatin and pemetrexed treatment and your cancer shrinks, your specialist may recommend that you continue with pemetrexed treatment on its own.
 Doctors call this pemetrexed maintenance treatment.
-The National Institute for Health and Clinical Excellence (NICE) is assessing this treatment at the moment.
+The National Institute for Health and Care Excellence (NICE) is assessing this treatment at the moment.